SavNov/Writing/ST ST/Rey Has Trouble With A Force-sensitive Child.md

 In her seven years as a hunter, never had *not being crazy* put her at a disadvantage.

+*Okay,* She thought, *my turn.*

-She was practically acrobatic as she dodged and weaved through carts and animals, with flips and kicks and sidesteps as she insulted the Force's mother for not thinking to warn her about any of this.
+She was practically acrobatic as she dodged and weaved through carts and animals, with flips and kicks and sidesteps because she was the best tracker and hunter on Tatooine and she was *not* going to lose her edge to a boy who wasn't even armed.

+*Not when I have a stasis rifle in my bag and seven years of experience in hitting a moving target with it.*

-Ten streets, nine shopping carts, eight animals, seven dodges, six candelabras, five furious shopkeepers, four big mud tires, three blaster shells, two hunting dogs, and some parts to a Mustang GT, even though she had no idea what a Mustang GT was.
+Ten streets, nine shopping carts, eight animals, seven dodges, six candelabras, five furious shopkeepers, four big mud tires, three blaster shells, two hunting dogs, and some parts to a Mustang GT.

 That was what it took to even tail this kid.

 So she closed her eyes, ignoring the animal dung clogging her nostrils, and tried to see into the Force what she possibly could've missed.

-In the time her eyes were closed, she realized an animal was sniffing her.

-She turned around, realizing she had just fallen for the oldest trick in the book: Run the other way while they aren't looking.
+She saw him enter a set of apartments in what she'd elected to call the Royal Quarter.
+The room would be five meters long.
+He took three seconds to run across the space.
+Speed was distance over momentum.
+Given the average kid didn't tend to slow down when they were being pursued, and he was already running as fast as he could, it was a good chance.

+She calmly slipped the blaster rifle out of her bag, aimed it like she'd been instructed, and waited.

+*Okay crazy, time for you to meet psycho.*

+*Breathe in, breathe out.
+Inch up on the up breath, inch down on the down breath.*

+And she shot the blaster bolt straight through the sandstone wall at the quarter-inch-wide gap where she knew it would go in one side and out the other.

+It wouldn't kill him.
+She needed him alive.
+Toto needed him alive.
+But it would scare the daylights out of him and hurt like a sandworm bite at the same time.

+*3.*

+*2.*

+*1.*

+She pulled the trigger.
+The bolt raced out the barrel and shredded straight through the sandstone wall like it was made of butter.

+Convinced that her target was down for the count, she placed the blaster back in her bag and shouldered it.

+Then the boy ran past the next window and out the other side nursing nothing but a slightly burnt t-shirt.

+*I… I MISSED?*

 "F*rce Ab*ve."
 She growled.